zerynth/docs/docs/reference/boards/adafruit_feather_huzzah/docs/index.md

 !!! warning
 	If flash memory must be used in a Zerynth program, it is recommended to begin using it from secure addresses towards the end the bytecode (start address of the bytecode can be found in the log console of Zerynth Studio during the ```uplink``` operation), leaving a minimum safe place to minimize the chance of clashes.

-!!!
+!!! note
 	The internal flash of Adafruit Feather Huzzah can be organized in different ways.
 The standard VM is a non-FOTA VM with the VM code beginning at 0x0000, followed by the esp8266 ir0m image at 0x20000 and the esp_init_data at 0x3fc000.
 The VM is based on the Espressif RTOS SDK 1.4.1.

 ## Device Summary